Austinps/Austinps/README.md

 ## I'm Austin.

-I'm dedicated to writing code that's both clean and secure.
+I'm focused on learning to write code that's both clean and secure.
-Of course, that's a never-ending journey of learning and improving.
+Of course, that's a never-ending journey.

 ### Skills